 - Avoid foods that are naturally high in sodium, like anchovies, nuts, olives, pickles, sauerkraut, soy and Worcestershire sauces, tomato and other vegetable juices, and cheese.

 - Take care when eating out.
 Stick to steamed, grilled, baked, boiled, and broiled foods with no added salt, sauce, or cheese.

-- Use oil and vinegar, rather than bottled dressings, on salads.
+- On salads, use oil and vinegar, rather than bottled dressings.

-- Reduce saturated fat to no more than 6% of daily calories and total fat to 27% of daily calories.
-(But, include dairy products that are non- or low-fat.
-Low-fat dairy products appear to be especially beneficial for lowering systolic blood pressure.)
+- Reduce saturated fat intake to no more than 6% of daily calories and total fat to 27% of daily calories.

 - When choosing fats, select monounsaturated oils, such as olive or canola oils.